JanHerca/urantiapedia/output/wikijs/en/article/Angona_Nemesis_and_the_Solar_System.md

 Could this collapsed star be Angona, The Urantia Book’s culprit for the initiation of the solar system?
 From the book’s account, the visit of Angona to the neighborhood of the sun lasted for about 500 million years, sufficient time for in the order of twenty visits from the Nemesis Death Star.
 At a guess, it seems unlikely they are the same system.

 Because of the scientific evidence that has accumulated since the Papers were received in 1934, a review is now needed of the book’s cosmology for solar system origins.
-Was it meant to be taken as fact, or is it a “near enough” account so as to serve as fill material of a “universe frame in which to think?” (see [UB 115:1.1](/en/The_Urantia_Book/115#p1_1))
+Was it meant to be taken as fact, or is it a “near enough” account so as to serve as fill material of a “universe frame in which to think?” (see <a id="a46_314"></a>[UB 115:1.1](/en/The_Urantia_Book/115#p1_1))

 The revelators implicitly state that the universe rules for revelation proscribe the furnishing of unearned knowledge—but allow the provision of information to fill vital missing gaps in human knowledge.